tinacms/markdown-bot/README.md

 1. As a GitHub App (self-hosted)
 2. As a GitHub Action

 The [Github Action implementation](#github-action-implementation) is **simpler** and **easier** to get started but it will require a **github action to run on every comment** to the repo.
-This could have a large impact your [github action minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions) if your repo has a lot of comments.
+This could have a large impact your [GitHub Action minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions) if your repo has a lot of comments.
 The [GitHub App implementation](#github-app-implementation) is more complex to setup.
 The Github App will run on a separate server and will not impact your github action minutes.

 A GitHub App can be hosted on any hosting platform that supports Node.js.
 It can also be hosted in a serverless environment such as AWS Lambda or Netlify Functions.